The power of sales follow-ups is just mind-blowing.

 Yes, absolutely.
 These techniques do come around with time and experience.
 If you have any doubts, you can always explore our sales consulting services, in which we train your sales team in the processes and operations involved for success.

-Lead follow-ups are one of the most effective ways of converting leads into customers.
+Lead follow-ups are one of the most lucrative ways of converting leads into customers.

 It is one of those processes that yield the most through minimal efforts, if done with planning and automation.
 All it requires is a proper understanding of your consumer.

-Tell us in the comment box about your first experience of sending a cold email and how did it go?
+Tell me in the comment box about your first experience of sending a cold email and how did it go?
 Also, tell us how you followed up on the email?

 1. The BDX